 The Village at Grand Traverse Commons, a 63-acred wooded campus dotted with elegant Victorian Italianate buildings, is a vibrant part of Traverse City’s food, shopping and lifestyle scene and is also one of the most storied redevelopment projects in the nation.

 The most famous of the farm animals was a dairy cow named Colantha Walker, who is buried on the grounds today.
 In 1926 she was the highest milk producer in the world, producing a total of 22,918 pounds of milk in a single year.
-In her lifetime she produced 200,114.9 pounds of milk, and when she died, because she was so well-loved, she was buried on the grounds with a large headstone to mark her grave.
+In her lifetime she produced 200,114.9 pounds of milk.
+When she died, because she was so well-loved, she was buried on the grounds with a large headstone to mark her grave.

-In 2002 visionary developer Ray Minervini Sr. and his team, the Minervini Group, assumed ownership of the State Hospital, renaming it The Village at Grand Traverse Commons.
-Since then the Minervini Group has turned the commons into a buzzing community hub.
-Although there is more work to be done, (about half of the total project has been finished) as of early 2017, the campus’s centerpiece structure, Building 50, a 387,000-square-foot, three-story behemoth, is now renovated and occupied with a mix of residential, retail, restaurants, an event venue, Cordia, a senior residential community, and an ever increasing number of businesses and entrepreneurs.
+In 2002, visionary developer Ray Minervini Sr. and his team, the Minervini Group, assumed ownership of the State Hospital, renaming it The Village at Grand Traverse Commons.
+Since then, the Minervini Group has turned the Commons into a buzzing community hub.
+Although there is more work to be done, as of early 2017, the campus’s centerpiece structure, Building 50, a 387,000-square-foot, three-story behemoth, is now renovated and occupied with a mix of residential condos, retail stores and restaurants along with an event venue and senior residential community.

 Today the Commons is bustling with activity.
-People head there to walk dogs or go on hikes.
-It’s a perfect place to go on a historical tunnel tour, meet friends for a hot cup of coffee, sip Northern Michigan wine, enjoy a delicious local meal, or rent a mountain bike and ride trails in the hilly park adjacent.
+It’s a perfect place to go on a historical tour, meet friends for a cup of coffee, enjoy a delicious local meal, or rent a mountain bike and ride trails in the hilly, adjacent park.
 Between the shopping and the beauty, it’s a Traverse City destination that can’t be missed.